sivy/monkinetic/source/_posts/2011-09-24-jekyll-to-octopress.markdown

 ---
-title: "Jekyll To Octopress"
+title: "Porting from Jekyll To Octopress"
 layout: post
 ---

-Step one, ask Imathis to clone your blog and convert it for you. :-)
+Step one, ask [Imathis](https://github.com/imathis) to clone your blog and convert it for you. :-)